 If there was ever a reason to get your hands on one of the best center channel speakers, this would be it.

-My Top Picks for Center Channel Speakers for Any Budget
+12 Best Center Channel Speakers for Any Budget

 Check out my top dedicated center speakers for home theater systems and find out why the center channel is really the core of any AV setup.